SharePoint/sp-dev-docs/docs/general-development/using-the-sharepoint-search-query-apis.md

 ### Query using the .NET server object model
 <a name="bk_QuerySOM"> </a>

-Applications that use the server object model must run directly on a server that is running SharePoint 2013.
+Applications that use the server object model must run directly on a server that is running SharePoint.
 The search Query server object model resides in the  [Microsoft.Office.Server.Search.Query](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.aspx) namespace, which is located in Microsoft.Office.Server.Search.dll.

 As in SharePoint Server 2010, you use the  [KeywordQuery](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.KeywordQuery.aspx) class to define the query, and then called the [Execute()](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.Query.Execute.aspx) method to submit the query.
-In SharePoint 2013, the **Execute** method is obsolete, and while it will still work, you should use the [SearchExecutor](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.SearchExecutor.aspx) class instead.
+In SharePoint, the **Execute** method is obsolete, and while it will still work, you should use the [SearchExecutor](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.SearchExecutor.aspx) class instead.
 To submit the query, call the [ExecuteQuery()](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.SearchExecutor.ExecuteQuery.aspx) method, passing the instance of the **KeywordQuery** class in the call.